 Breakfast just got better with homemade banana bread bagels.
-With crunchy walnuts, chewy bagel, and spiced banana flavor in every bite, these bagels are a perfect addition to your morning routine.
+With crunchy walnuts, chewy bagels, and spiced banana flavor in every bite, these bagels are a perfect addition to your morning routine.

 After going on a banana bread making binge lately I wanted something unique and different.
 I was cooking up a batch of cinnamon raisin bagels and staring at two bananas on the counter wondering if banana bagels were a thing.